thaichihien/PetInto/README.md

 <hr>

 ##  🐶Project Introduction
-- The project aims to develop a mobile application that helps store owners better manage their pets and accompanying services, and help pet users to connect to those stores more conveniently.
+- The project aims to develop a mobile application that helps pet users to connect to stores more conveniently.
 - The personal finance management app will be developed for Android platforms using Kotlin language.
 The app will have a simple and user-friendly interface that allows users to input their income and expenses, view reports, and set financial goals.
 - [Get an initial overview of the project (Figma)](https://www.figma.com/file/9wqdJtfTQzIUkpJq1iSCom/Untitled?node-id=0%3A1&t=39MwhdTUMpNLvlgq-1)